 By Jerry Fraser

-Jerry Fraser is the publisher of WorkBoat.
-He can be contacted at email@example.com.
+Jerry Fraser is publisher of WorkBoat and National Fisherman.
+He can be reached at firstname.lastname@example.org.